 You can’t expect for your hedgehog to tame itself.
 In order to bond with your hedgehog, you’re going to need to pick it up.

 Many hedgehog owners, especially new hedgehog owners, are scared of picking up their hissing, jumping hedgehog.
 However, there’s no need to be afraid if you’re picking them up right.

 There are two ways to pick up your hedgehog:

 - You can pick them up by placing a towel on their back to avoid being poked with their quills.

 - You can also pick them up by scooping them up with some bedding under them.
-If you do this place them on a flat surface inside their cage, let them calm down a bit, and then pick it up without the bedding.
-Make sure you pick it up with your hands under their belly where there is no quills.
+If you do this, place them on a flat surface inside their cage, let them calm down a bit, and then pick it up without the bedding.
+Make sure you pick it up with your hands under their belly where there are no quills.

 After picking the hedgehog up, you can place the hedgehog wherever you wish as long as that place is not dangerous.
 It could be your bed, your lap or your coffee table (just be careful they don’t fall off).
 You could have a T.V on in the background to get your hedgehog used to noises.

 If you decide to keep your hedgehog in your lap or hands, hold them with a small towel to prevent yourself from being hurt by their quills.

 Bonding With Your Hedgehog

 You need to handle your hedgehog for at least an hour every day.
 You also need to have to be patient; your hedgehog is not going to go from being aggressive to being friendly overnight.